-Lithuanian Tax Authorities have started to implement what they call “Intelligent Tax Management System” (i.e. MAS).
+Lithuanian Tax Authorities have started to implement what they call the “Intelligent Tax Management System” (i.e. MAS).

 The Lithuanian government is considering establishing a tax system in the future through which taxpayers can access their activities in a fast, easy and reliable manner.

-First of all, in October 2016, the first two subsystems of the new smart tax administration, i.SAF (Electronic Billing) and i.VAZ (Electronic Dispatch Notes) was introduced.
+In October 2016, the first two subsystems of the new smart tax administration, i.SAF (Electronic Billing) and i.VAZ (Electronic Dispatch Notes) were introduced.

 I. VAZ has mandated to provide its shipments electronically.
 The participant is responsible for the electronic transmission of dispatch notes.

 Companies under NOK 5 million have been exempt from the mandatory requirements to store their data electronically.
 The Norwegian Ministry of Finance has reported that businesses with accounting obligations are obliged to provide accounting information in the SAF-T format only at the request of the Norwegian Tax Administration.